arupgsh/mtdna-server-workflow/README.md

 # mtDNA Server Workflow
 The new mtDNA-Server workflow from BAM to final variants.
 All steps are executed locally.
-We also provide a web service to this: https://mtdna-server.uibk.ac.at/
+We also provide a web service to do this: https://mtdna-server.uibk.ac.at/

 Currently the following steps are included: